Bridge Firewall Configuration

 set firewall bridge name <name> rule <1-999999> log-options group <0-65535>

-Define log group to send message to.
-Only applicable if rule log is enable.
+Define the log group to send messages to.
+Only applicable if rule log is enabled.

 set firewall bridge forward filter rule <1-999999> log-options snapshot-length <0-9000>